CoreumFoundation/crust/README.md

 - `spec` - prints specification of the environment
 - `tests` - run integration tests
 - `console` - starts `tmux` session containing logs of all the running applications
-- `ping-pong` - sends transactions to generate traffic on blockchain

 ## Example